cristianoliveira/awesome4girls/README.md

   - [Write/Speak/Code](http://www.writespeakcode.com/)

      Write/Speak/Code is on a mission to empower women software developers to become thought leaders, conference speakers, and open source contributors.
-We run conferences and events across the US.
+They run conferences and events across the US.

 ### Communities/Groups
   Online communities and groups.